What is usufruct?

 The usufruct shall be terminated in the following situations:

-• Where the child holding the bare-ownership of a property that has reached 16 years (the legal usufruct of the parents on that property then ends)
+- At the age of 16 years of the child holding the bare-ownership (the legal usufruct of the parents on this property then ends)

 TO At the end of the usufruct, you must return the property.
 You must also settle accounts to determine what you owe to the non-owner and vice versa.